aamosm/database-/README.md

 i want the website to be opened with java, i did research but nothing was to my liking other than robot, i didnt want to use robot i already knew about it but just seems like a cheat out.

-ill host the website on another github account. i wont actiually use it, so i will just link it below -
+ill host the website on another github account.(turns out github doesnt allow htacces and htpasswd and doesnt allow server code so i will use 000webhost.) i wont actiually use it, so i will just link it below-